 Muddy says: A friendly, inclusive non-selective three-site nursery, junior and senior day school close to Milton Keynes, taking boys and girls from age 1-18 in an attractive rural setting.

-What?
-Where?
-Akeley Wood school is a very attractive three-site fee-paying nursery, junior and senior day school in rural North Bucks, close to Milton Keynes, taking kids from age 1-18 (how convenient is that?!).
-A non-selective school, there are 860 kids here (310 at Junior; 550 at Senior), both boys and girls, with class sizes of 20 or fewer in a collective 31 acres of grounds.
+Akeley Wood school is an attractive three-site fee-paying nursery, junior and senior day school in rural North Bucks, close to Milton Keynes, taking kids from age 1-18 (wow, how convenient is that?).
+A non-selective school, there are 750 kids here (250 at Junior and nursery; 400 at Senior, 100 in Sixth Form), both boys and girls, with average class sizes of just 14 in a collective 50 acres of grounds.

-The senior school is set over two sites with some lovely historical buildings (above) intermixed with more modern bricky jobs for 11-13 year olds at one site, moving to 13-18 on the other, and then it’s a 15 minute scenic drive to the junior and nursery school.
+The Senior School is set over two sites with some lovely 19th century historical buildings (above) intermixed with more modern bricky jobs for 11-13 year olds at one site, moving to 13-18 on the other, and then it’s a 15 minute scenic drive to the junior and nursery school.
 If you have kids at each site and are worrying about time travel, there’s a minibus that moves the children to one pick-up point.

-At the senior school, there’s been some heavy investment, including a heated dedicated sports dome (above); 12 tennis courts, all-weather full-size astroturf pitch and four badminton courts.
-There are specialist rooms for art, textiles, music and drama.
-There’s a cool sixth form area up some swanky glass stairs, below, that I’d have loved sauntering up in my teens.
+At the senior school, there’s been some heavy investment, including a heated dedicated sports dome (above); a brand new gym; 12 tennis courts, all-weather full-size astroturf pitch and four badminton courts.
+Currently there’s a whopping IT overhaul to the tune of many thousands that’s ongoing.
+Plus there are specialist rooms for art, textiles, music and drama.
+And I’m liking the cool Sixth Form area up those swanky glass stairs, below.

-The nursery area has had a huge makeover, now with lovely muted colours, tasteful wooden toys so any child who comes here will no doubt be totally zen and laidback.
+The nursery area had a huge makeover a year or two back, and you’ll find it now with lovely muted colours and tasteful wooden toys so any child who comes here will no doubt be totally zen and laidback.
 There’s a lovely outside play area that backs onto the playing fields.
 Architecturally, the sweeping central stairway has been brought back to its former glory.
 Your kids won’t care, but you’ll like sliding down it.

-Akeley Wood is a non-selective school, so its GSCE and A level grades are well above the national average without blowing the barn doors off the examination room.
-For GCSE, 30% of students at Akeley Wood School achieved A*/A grades, 63% of students achieved A*-B grades and 88% achieved A*-C grades.
-At A level, 15% of students achieved A*/A grades, and 41% achieved A*-B.
+Akeley Wood is a non-selective school in a grammar school area, so its GSCE and A level grades are above the national average without blowing the barn doors off the examination room.
+For GCSE’s in 2018, 23.6% students at Akeley Wood School achieved A*/A grades, 66% of students achieved A*-B grades and 92% achieved A*-C grades.

 Nursery fees work out at between £233 – £1020 per month depending on the age of your child and how many days you opt for.
 Reception, Y1 and Y2 annual fees are £9450.
 From Y3-6 the annual fee is £11,685 and for Y7 and above it’s £13875 per year, so the fees here are below average.
 Three study support lessons per week works out at an extra £1305 over the year.

-Akeley Wood has a good reputation amongst parents for its inclusive, unpretentious vibe and its excellent SEN provision that helps many of the kids exceed the grades they would ordinarily attain.
-Parents I talked to like the fact that it’s not a ‘hot-house’ The nursery is currently under-utlised in terms of numbers, so a great time to book your babies in – they’ll get uber-attention!
+Last year was a tricky one for Akeley Wood – a head leaving after less than a year is a pain for staff and kids – but the general verdict on Simon Antwis is that he’s a charismatic force, and has made a good impression quickly.
+Akeley Wood has a good reputation amongst parents for its inclusive, unpretentious vibe and its excellent SEN provision.
+Parents I talked to like the fact that it’s not a ‘hot-house’ The nursery is currently under-utilised in terms of numbers, so a great time to book your babies in.

 Good for: Those looking for an unpretentious, friendly school that won’t ‘hothouse’ children, set in idyllic surroundings.
 The small numbers is great for kids who thrive on individual attention.
 Anyone wanting the ease of keeping their kids at the same school from 1-18.

-Not for: Akeley Wood’s relaxed ethos and non-selective cohort might not suit tiger-parents.
+Not for: Akeley Wood’s relaxed ethos and non-selective cohort might not suit more overtly ambitious parents.